-- a) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school. - A child is regarded as having been in state care outside of England if they were in the care of, or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
+- a) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+A child is regarded as having been in state care outside of England if they were in the care of, or were accommodated by a public authority, a religious organisation, or any other provider of care whose sole or main purpose is to benefit society.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).
-This also includes children who have been adopted. - b) "By 'faithful and regular' we mean attendance at a minimum of two services per month.
-Confirmation from your incumbent or minister will be required as proof of attendance." - "In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship". - c) "Resident" refers to the child's permanent home at the proposed date of admission.
+This also includes children who have been adopted. - b) Professional supporting evidence from e.g. a doctor, psychologist, social worker, is essential if admission is to be made under the criterion for special medical or social circumstances, and such evidence must set out the particular reasons why the school is question is the most suitable school and the difficulties which would be caused if the child had to attend another school. - c) "By 'faithful and regular' we mean attendance at a minimum of two services per month.
+Confirmation from your incumbent or minister will be required as proof of attendance on the Supplementary Information Form. - d) Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and in every case, the child should be living in the same family unit at the same address. - e) "Resident" refers to the child's permanent home at the proposed date of admission.
 In addition to the application form the school can request additional proof of residence such as a utility bill.
-Following the guidance for the L.A. coordinated scheme 'resident' also refers to children who ordinarily 'wake-up' at the address provided. - d) A parent is any person who has parental responsibility or care of the child. - e) Parent's attendance at church requires at least one parent to attend church. - f) Where the above criteria are not adequate to distinguish between requests for admission which cannot all be accepted without exceeding the Admission Limit, priority will be decided on the basis of the distance.
-The nearness of a home is measured by the shortest walking route from the front door of the child's home address (including flats) to the main entrance of the school, using the Local Authority's computerised measuring system, with those closer to school receiving the higher priority.
+Following the guidance for the L.A. coordinated scheme 'resident' also refers to children who ordinarily 'wake-up' at the address provided.